 I am sure the Greens get the simple bit about no cruelty- we all do .
-Trouble is they go no further with the deeper business of how .
+Trouble is they go no further with the deeper and most difficult business of how .
 They simply don't think deeply about nature in the raw - the real world they so claim to love .
-Love is a lie if it's blind : to starvation ,pain injury and death especially in the newly loved wild places Living with animals is hard esp dealing with death injury, sickness and the risk of them To be good cosnservationists we must complete the cycle ; complete the picture : deal with death; deal with risk and prevent pain when we can .
+Love is a lie if it's blind : to starvation ,pain injury and death especially in the newly loved wild places Living with animals is hard , esp when dealing with death injury, sickness and the risk of them To be good conservationists we must complete the cycle ; complete the picture : deal with death; deal with risk and prevent pain when we can .

-Many now even outside the circle are pretending to be worried about the suffering of well fed sheep on a cruise when thousands of kangaroos are dying of starvation in our outback -- right now --this is just plain hypocrisy and a failure to weigh up the facts in each case .
+Many Greens are pretending to be worried about the suffering of well fed sheep on a cruise when thousands of kangaroos are dying of starvation in our outback -- right now --this is just plain hypocrisy and a failure to weigh up the facts in each case .

-The greens are in denial about death and the big picture .
-If you are going to love nature to death you have to accept bloody tooth and claw.
+The Greens are in denial about death and the big picture .
+If you are going to love nature to death you have to accept tooth and claw.